flynnsharwood/pixBoards/readme.md

 `--config` change the config file being used

-this is a link to an example board. [https://flynnsharwood.github.io/exampleBoard/index.html](https://flynnsharwood.github.io/exampleBoard/index.html)
+here is a link to an example board - [https://flynnsharwood.github.io/exampleBoard/index.html](https://flynnsharwood.github.io/exampleBoard/index.html)

 ---